Skip to content

 Deploy with NVIDIA VSS Blueprint

-NVIDIA Blueprint for video search and summarization (VSS) leverages both Vision-Language Models (VLM) and Large Language Models (LLM) to generate captions, answer questions, and summarize video content, enabling rapid search and understanding of videos on NVIDIA hardware.
+The VSS (Video Search and Summarization) Blueprint leverages both Vision-Language Models (VLM) and Large Language Models (LLM) to generate captions, answer questions, and summarize video content, enabling rapid search and understanding of videos on NVIDIA hardware.

-By default, VSS is configured to use base Cosmos Reason 1-7B as the default VLM.
-Deployment instructions for VSS are available in its official documentation.
+By default, VSS is configured to use the base Cosmos Reason 1-7B model as the default VLM.
+Deployment instructions for VSS are available in the VSS documentation.
 VSS supports two primary deployment methods: Docker Compose and Helm charts.

 For Docker Compose deployment, navigate to the Configure the VLM section under “Plug-and-Play Guide (Docker Compose Deployment)” to integrate a custom fine-tuned Cosmos Reason 1 checkpoint.